janeczku/docker-alpine-kubernetes/README.md

 The Alpine-kubernetes base image is targeted to users wanting to run Alpine Linux in Kubernetes or any other Docker cluster environment that relies on resolv.conf `search` domain handling for DNS-based service discovery.

 ## About
 Alpine Linux uses musl-libc and as such does not support the `search` keyword in resolv.conf.
 This absolutely breaks things in environments that rely on DNS service discovery (e.g. Kubernetes, Tutum.co, Consul).
+Additionally Alpine Linux deviates from the well established GNU libc's logic of always querying the primary DNS server first.
+Instead it sends parallel queries to all nameservers and returns whatever answer it receives first.
+This introduces problems in cases where the host is configured with multiple nameserver with inconsistent records (e.g. one Consul server and one recursing server).

-To overcome this issue Alpine-kubernetes comes with a lightweight (1.15 MB) DNS-resolver background process that replicates GNU libc's hostname resolve logic (e.g. suffixing `search` paths, primary/fallback instead of parallel querying of all nameservers).
+To overcome this issues Alpine-kubernetes bundles a lightweight (1.15 MB) local DNS-resolver that replicates GNU libc's resolve logic.
-As an added bonus - unlike the native glibc implementation - Alpine-kubernetes does not limit the number of `search` and `nameservers` entries.
+As an added bonus - unlike the native GNU libc resolver - Alpine-kubernetes does not limit the number of `search` and `nameservers` entries.

 Alpine-kubernetes is based on gliderlabs [Docker Alpine image](https://github.com/gliderlabs/docker-alpine) and uses the [S6](http://skarnet.org/software/s6/) process manager and [go-dnsmasg](https://github.com/janeczku/go-dnsmasq) DNS-resolver for minimal runtime and filesystem overhead.